Print Logotype

 Why have two payments been taken for my on board account?

-What is a Pre Authorisation?
+What is a pre-authorisation?

-A pre-authorisation is a temporary hold of a specific amount of the available balance on a credit or debit card that is provided upon check in and throughout your cruise.
-The pre-authorisation is not a charge and no funds have been debited from your account.
+• A pre-authorisation is a temporary hold of a specific amount of the available balance on a credit or debit card that is provided upon check in and throughout your voyage.
+These are likely to be for multiple payments.

-All credit or debit cards provided are pre-authorised on check in for £50.00 and then daily per your spend onboard.
+• All credit or debit cards provided are pre-authorised on check in for £50.00 and then daily per your spend onboard.

 Who is responsible for the pre-authorisation procedure?

-Pre authorisations are processed through PXP’s payment gateway
+• Pre authorisations are processed through PXP’s payment gateway.

 When does the pre-authorisation get released from the card?